3sarojbhattarai/project_rnn/README.md

 which covers different types of RNN PRojects.

 # Overview
+ Currently there are five projects  which covers different types of RNN Projects.The project includes
+ 1. Stock Market Prediction
+ 2. Multi-Step Time Series Forecasting
+ 3. Automated Essay Grading
+ 4. Machine Language Translation(Seq to Seq model, and Attention Mechanism).

 # Contributions
 You can contribute in web app and RNN model and send me a pull requests.